istio/istio.io/content/en/blog/2019/webhook/index.md

 1. Before configuring a webhook, `istioctl` will verify the webhook server is up and that the certificate chain used by the webhook server is valid.
-This reduces the errors that can occur before a server is ready or has invalid certificates.
+This reduces the errors that can occur before a server is ready or if a server has invalid certificates.

 To try this new feature, refer to the [Istio webhook management task](/docs/setup/security/webhook).